Mysticz11/8-bit-CPU-Simulation/README.md

 ## Built With

-Python 3 — no external dependencies.
-Every component (CPU, ALU, memory, registers, assembler) is implemented from scratch.
+Python 3 without any external dependencies.
+All components (CPU, ALU, memory, registers, assembler) is implemented from scratch within the project.